 Dr. McGinnis completed an internship at the Counseling and Psychological Services at Utah State University and a postdoctoral fellowship at the Counseling & Psychiatric Center at the University of Georgia.
 She has worked as counseling staff at Western Washington University Counseling Center and as a mental health therapist at Kaiser Permanente Mental Health Department.
 She also worked as a special education teacher for adolescent students with moderate disabilities at a middle school in an Oregon suburban school district.

-Dr. Chambers’ clinical interests include trauma reconciliation, disability and chronic illness, multicultural counseling, anxiety, mood concerns, and building healthy and satisfying relationships.
+Dr. Chambers-Dixsons’ clinical interests include trauma reconciliation, disability and chronic illness, multicultural counseling, anxiety, mood concerns, and building healthy and satisfying relationships.
 She also serves students through group therapy, outreach and consultation.

-Thomas joined WSU Vancouver in August 2017.
-He is a doctoral level trainee working towards his PsyD in clinical psychology.
-He holds a Master of Arts in clinical psychology from Pacific University (2017) and a Master of Arts in psychology from Pepperdine University (2015).
-He earned his Bachelor of Arts from the University of California, Los Angeles (2013), where he studied psychology.
+James Kim joined WSU Vancouver in August of 2018.
+He is a doctoral level trainee working towards his PsyD in clinical psychology at George Fox University.
+He holds a Master of Arts in clinical psychology from George Fox University (2017) and Bachelors of Arts with Honors from Lancaster Bible College (2015), where he studied biblical studies and human services.

 Client Services Representative